LucasAlgera/LucasAlgera.github.io/pages/landscape-editor.md

 ## Level Of Detail

+Large landscapes in games come with their limitations.
+A large triangle count creeps up fast when you have big worlds in your game, so we should do something to limit this workload for the GPU without sacrificing our quality.

+In games LoD (Level of Detail) refers to the complexity of a 3D model.
+The further away an object is, the lower it's quality can be since we won't see the difference.

+There are many different types of LoD'ing we could do to decrease the workload for our computer: shader management, texture quality ([mipmapping](https://en.wikipedia.org/wiki/Mipmap)) and many more.
+In this article I will focuss on changing the geometry complexity to improve our framerate.

 There are 2 different methods we could use to add LoD to our terrain.
 1. Continuous Levels of Detail (CLOD)
 2. Discrete Levels of Detail (DLOD)